Definition

 Strategy

-- Conquian strategy revolves around knowing what melds are available to you.
+Strategy in Conquian revolves around knowing what melds are available to you.

 - Try to maintain at least 3 unmelded cards, even resorting to not revealing completed melds if possible.